NetworkGradeLinux/mion-docs/docs/adds-and-ends.md

 #### Installing Stratum

-1. Stratum currently depends on the Barefoot SDE - [Installing Barefoot SDE](Barefoot-SDE)
+1. Stratum currently depends on the Barefoot SDE: [Installing Barefoot SDE](https://github.com/NetworkGradeLinux/mion-docs/wiki/Barefoot-SDE)
-2. Clone the `meta-mion-stratum` layer to your mion directory `git clone git@github.com:NetworkGradeLinux/meta-mion-stratum.git`
-3. Add the `meta-mion-stratum` layer to `build/conf/bblayers.conf`
-4. Add the following to the bottom of `build/conf/local.conf`:
+2. Add the following to the bottom of `build/conf/local.conf`:
    `IMAGE_INSTALL += " stratum"`
-5. Build and install an image as normal.
+3. Build and install an image as normal.

 #### Starting Stratum